mhoc/restful/README.md

 This communicates to your users that they should use the v1 endpoint to list users, but the v2 endpoint to list a user's roles.
 This is weird, and does not read well.

-One situation where putting the API version in the URL can make sense is when writing an RPC-style API.
-For example: `POST /list_users/v2` is a totally reasonable path.
-But, this document covers restful APIs, not RPC-style APIs, and thus I would assert that a version number should not appear in the path of your API.
+One situation where putting the API version in the URL may make sense is when writing an RPC-style API.
+For example: `POST /list_users/v2` is somewhat reasonable.
+But, this document covers restful APIs, not RPC-style APIs.
+Additionally; some developer tooling, such as the Chrome dev console, will display the "Name" of a network request as the last path segment; and having a bunch of `v2`s appear there isn't very productive.
+Ultimately, I wouldn't even do this.

 Instead, consider implementing versioning as an HTTP header.
 Something simple like requiring a `X-VERSION: 1` header can make sense, or assuming `X-VERSION: 1` when a version header is not provided.
 Some popular APIs implement this as a date field, so the server can deduce which version of the API to serve based upon the date the client was written; e.g. `X-VERSION: 2024-04-04` may return the "v1" API, but `X-VERSION: 2024-05-05` may return the "v2" API.